Service FAQ

 What are the hidden costs of cloud adoption?

 Watch for egress fees, idle resources, overprovisioning, and storage sprawl.
-FinOps practices—cost monitoring and right-sizing—can save 30–40% on bills.
+FinOps practices--cost monitoring and right-sizing--can meaningfully reduce cloud bills.

 Should SMBs use a multi-cloud or single-cloud strategy?